Sprinternship™

 UMD Eligibility:

-• Currently or previously enrolled in a computing course or received equivalent credit:
+• Currently or previously enrolled in a computing course or received equivalent credit (Note: Other courses that teach Python or other programming concepts may qualify for approval.)

 • ENME202 or higher

-• Focus on women (trans and cis) and nonbinary students and other underrepresented groups in tech, but all students are welcome to apply
+• Focus on women and nonbinary students and other underrepresented groups in tech, but all students are welcome to apply

 • Priority given to students who participated in Guild or other Break Through Tech programming